 The transport, distribution and accessibility to biota of MPs in the marine environment depend on their physical characteristics, such as size, shape, density and colour.
-The size of the MP is an important factor in how they move in the water column and how it interacts with different types of marine organisms.
-The shape of the MP also has significance for their hydrodynamics and potential for adsorption of pollutants.
-The density of the MPs determines whether they will swim on surface will sink or remain in suspension in the water.51 g/cm^3 .
-Plastic particles have a lower specific density than sedimentary particles (about 2.65 g/cm^3).
-This means that some types of MPs will be more accessible to filtering or planktonoid-eating organisms that live in the upper part of the water column, while other types of MP will be more accessible to detritophagous or benthic organisms that live in the lower part of the water column or in sediments.2
+The size of the MPs is an important factor in how they move in the water column and how it interacts with different types of marine organisms.
+The shape of the MPs also has significance for their hydrodynamics and potential for adsorption of pollutants.
+The density of the MPs determines whether they swim on surface, sink or remain in suspension in the water.51

-The density of the MP can vary greatly depending on the type of polymer and the method of production.
-For example, the density of polystyrene foam is about 0.05 g/cm^3 , while the density of polytetrafluoroethylene (Teflon) is about 2.1-2.3
+The density of the MPs can vary greatly, depending on the type of polymer and the method of production.
+For example, the density of polystyrene foam is about 0,05 g/cm3, while the density of polytetrafluoroethylene (Teflon[®]) is about 2.1-2.3 g/cm3.
+Plastic particles have a lower specific density than sedimentary particles (about 2.65 g/cm3).
+This means that some types of MPs will be more accessible to filtering or planktonic-eating organisms that live in the upper part of the water column, while other types of MPs will be more accessible to detritophagous or benthic organisms that live in the lower part of the water column or in sediments.2